parallel-finance/ton-lending-core/README.md

 Once the token is supplied to the pool, the liquidity provider will receive the aToken(Asset token).
 The aToken can be used to withdraw the liquidity from the pool.
-The ratio of lToken to token will increase as time passes because of the interest.
+The ratio of aToken to token will increase as time passes because of the interest.

 The liquidity provider can perform the following actions:
 - The liquidity provider can deposit liquidity in the pool